-The Shining (1980) - one of cinema's great horror treats, based on a Stephen King novel.
+One of cinema’s great horror treats, based on a Stephen King novel.
 A family heads to an isolated hotel for the winter where a sinister presence influences the father into violence while his psychic son sees horrific forebodings of both the past and future.

 Director: Stanley Kubrick

 Stars: Jack Nicholson, Shelley Duvall, Scatman Crothers